charlesll/rampy/examples/rameau_example/README_RAMEAU.txt

 ############ INSTALLATION ##############
 ########################################

-Works best on Mac OS or Linux
+Works best on Mac OS or Linux (also very well in a virtual machine)

 Problems with gcvspline in Windows are frequent, due to the requirement of a FORTRAN compiler.